doged/diy-dogecoin-digger/README.md

 ## Initial musings

-For a while, I've been worrying myself over the whole fragility of the peer-to-peer network that Dogecoin (and all other cryptocurrencies) rely on to operate.
+For a while, I've been worrying myself over the whole fragility of the peer-to-peer network that DogecoinDark (and all other cryptocurrencies) rely on to operate.
 There was a mild freakout in March of 2014 about how [Wafflepool had accumulated over 40% of the total hashing power of the network](http://www.reddit.com/r/dogecoin/comments/210fwh/wafflepool_is_almost_in_position_for_51_attack_on/).

 The problem is twofold:

-  * Multipools tend to mine Dogecoin quickly, then turn around and trade the DOGE for BTC.
+  * Multipools tend to mine DogecoinDark quickly, then turn around and trade the DOGED for BTC.

-These folks don't hold the DOGE, they don't spend the DOGE, and they don't trade for goods and services with DOGE.
+These folks don't hold the DOGED, they don't spend the DOGED, and they don't trade for goods and services with DOGED.
 They mine, dump, and mine again.
 Of course, it's perfectly reasonable to do this on an individual basis.
 You just ending up sucking the life out of the coins you mine for your short-term gain.
 Shrug, right?